GOODBADBOY10/GOODBADBOY10/README.md

 ### 💻 Full-Stack Engineer | 🦀 Rust & Solana Developer | 🌍 Community Manager

 I'm a developer who loves building at the intersection of **high-performance systems** and **decentralization**.
-From crafting sleek UIs with Next.js to engineering secure smart contracts with Anchor, I focus on building products that are **fast, secure, and user-centric**.
+From crafting sleek UIs with Next.js to engineering secure smart contracts with Anchor, I focus on building products that are **fast, secure, scalable and user-centric**.

 ---